 Child custody arrangements can be complicated, especially if they need to be organized during a tough separation.
 In many cases, child custody arrangements will be dealt with by the courts, carefully outlined, and will need to be followed closely.

 However, child custody arrangements won’t always work in your favour.
-Because of this, it’s very important to think carefully about hiring a family lawyer, such as Robinson Lawyers, to help you argue your case.
+Because of this, it’s very important to think carefully about hiring a family lawyer to help you argue your case.
 Even if you don’t end up in court, child custody is still a complicated thing to agree on, and a lawyer will be able to streamline the process.

 Below are our top five reasons why you should speak with a lawyer about child custody.
 They include: